ChandanMahapatra/hcin720/IA-2/README.md

 ### Part 1

 The first part of the assignment reads data from two sensors and visualizes it on a web page.

+### Part 1

+The second part of the assignment reads data from two sensors and visualizes it on a neopixel.